 Certification: Flying the TF-X™ will require substantially less training time than a traditional pilot’s license or sport pilot certificate.
 Driving the TF-X™ will require a standard US driver’s license.

-Pricing: The price will be consistent with high-end luxury cars.
-More specific pricing information will become available as we progress in the development of the TF-X™ program.
+Pricing: The price will be consistent with high-end luxury cars and exact pricing will become available when the vehicle is put into serial production

 Administered by The Vertical Flight Society This information on this website is provided for public use.
 However, you may not copy entire sections of this website and post them on your own website — because that's plagiarism!